-The Chicago Tribune declared Canadian counter-tenor David Trudgen as “the next generation’s answer to David Daniels” for his appearance as Medoro in Chicago Opera Theater’s production of Handel’s ORLANDO conducted by Raymond Leppard.
-This season Mr. Trudgen appeared as Goffredo in Pacific Opera Victoria’s production of RINALDO, Bertarido in RODELINDA for VOICEBOX: Opera in Concert, as well as the workshop of BOUND with Against the Grain Theatre and he looks forward to Messiah with the Pacific Symphony of California.
+The Chicago Tribune declared Canadian counter-tenor David Trudgen as “the next generation’s answer to David Daniels” for his appearance as Medoro in Chicago Opera Theater’s production of Handel’s Orlando conducted by Raymond Leppard.
+Most recently, Mr. Trudgen appeared as Goffredo in Pacific Opera Victoria’s production of Rinaldo, Bertarido in Rodelinda for VOICEBOX: Opera in Concert, as well as the workshop of Bound with Against the Grain Theatre and he looks forward to Messiah with the Pacific Symphony of California.

 Highlights of the 2015-2016 season included Messiah with the Pacific Symphony, Oberon in A Midsummer Night’s Dream with Pacific Opera Victoria and Carmina Burana for Chorus Niagara.